Apiture Developers Apiture Developers

 Which Method of Authentication do I Need?

-OpenID Connect authentication is meant for services which support users, such as web and mobile applications.
-This method of authentication is not covered in this tutorial; instead, please read about using OpenID Connect.
+A different authentication flow is used for services which support users logging in, such as web and mobile applications.
+This method of authentication is not covered in this tutorial; instead, please read about Using Authorization Code Flow with PKCE.

 Developer Portal Configuration

-The application’s Authentication type must be set as Client Credentials, and the client-id and client-secret from your Dev Portal account are required to complete the Client Credentials authentication flow.
+When registering this information for an application that supports Client Credentials, the Authentication type must be set as Client Credentials, and the client-id and client-secret from your Developer Portal account are required to complete the Client Credentials authentication flow.

 OAuth 2.0 Client Credentials Authentication Code Flow

-POST to the token_endpoint URI from the configuration data, passing:
+Create a POST request to the token_endpoint URI, passing:

-• Pass the parameters as form data using Content-Type: application/x-www-form-urlencoded.
-The data consists of one value:
+• Pass the parameters as form data using Content-Type: application/x-www-form-urlencoded with the following data:

-• grant_type: This must be set to client_credentials when using client-supplied credentials. grant_type is required.
+• grant_type must be set to client_credentials when using client-supplied credentials.

 The response is a JSON body with three properties: